 "Life-threatening and devastating flooding expected near the coast due to heavy rainfall and storm surge," the hurricane center said.

-The storm's approach triggered evacuations and forced classes to be canceled on Friday at dozens of schools along the south Texas coast, home to 5.8 million people from Corpus Christi to Galveston.
+The storm's approach triggered evacuations and forced the cancellation of classes on Friday at dozens of schools along the south Texas coast, home to 5.8 million people from Corpus Christi to Galveston.

-Harvey also forced the cancellation or delay of at least 40 flights in and out of major airports in Texas on Friday, according to Flightaware.com, which tracks airline traffic.
+It also forced the cancellation or delay of at least 40 flights in and out of major airports in Texas on Friday, according to Flightaware.com, a site that tracks airline traffic.

-Louisiana and Texas declared states of disaster, authorizing the use of state resources to prepare.
+Louisiana and Texas declared states of disaster, authorizing the use of state resources to prepare for the storm.
 President Donald Trump has been briefed and is ready to provide resources if needed, the White House said on Thursday.

-Harvey is forecast to come ashore as a Category 3 hurricane, the NHC said, the third most powerful on the Saffir-Simpson scale.
+Harvey is forecast to come ashore as a Category 3 hurricane, the National Hurricane Center said, the third most powerful on the Saffir-Simpson scale.
 That would make it the first major hurricane to hit the mainland United States since Hurricane Wilma struck Florida in 2005.